AuroraAmissa/ProjectUnison/site/content/pages/3b-bonus_points.md

 ::::: {.ability}
 ###### Ability Enhancement [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 4/7/10/12/14/16/18/20
+**Mins:** 4/7/10/12/14/16/18/20

-You gain an enhancement bonus equal to twice your levels in this trait to an ability score, chosen when you gain your first level in this trait.
+**Effect:** You gain an enhancement bonus equal to twice your levels in this trait to an ability score, chosen when you gain your first level in this trait.
 :::::

 ::::: {.ability}
 ###### Ability Resonance [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 5/8/11/15
+**Mins:** 5/8/11/15

-You may apply the effects of Ability Enhancement to an additional ability score, chosen when you gain your first level in this trait, up to a maximum level equal to your levels in it.
+**Effect:** You may apply the effects of Ability Enhancement to an additional ability score, chosen when you gain your first level in this trait, up to a maximum level equal to your levels in it.
 You may take multiple instances of this trait, allowing you to choose a different ability score each time.
 :::::

 ::::: {.ability}
 ###### Armor Attunement [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 2/level \
+**Cost:** 2/level \
-**Mins**: 2/5/7/9/11
+**Mins:** 2/5/7/9/11

-You gain an enhancement bonus equal to your levels in this trait to your armor class, as long as you are wearing armor.
+**Effect:** You gain an enhancement bonus equal to your levels in this trait to your armor class, as long as you are wearing armor.
 You may take a second instance of this trait, instead granting a bonus to our armor class as long as you are wielding a shield.
 This bonus stacks with the enhancement bonus from the first instance.
 :::::

 ::::: {.ability}
 ###### Enhanced Resistance [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 2/level \
+**Cost:** 2/level \
-**Mins**: 2/5/7/9/11
+**Mins:** 2/5/7/9/11

-You gain a resistance bonus equal to your levels in this trait to all saving throws.
+**Effect:** You gain a resistance bonus equal to your levels in this trait to all saving throws.
 :::::

 ::::: {.ability}
 ###### Inherent Aura [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 2/level \
+**Cost:** 2/level \
-**Mins**: 5/8/11/13/15
+**Mins:** 5/8/11/13/15

-You gain a deflection bonus equal to your levels in this trait to AC.
+**Effect:** You gain a deflection bonus equal to your levels in this trait to AC.
 :::::

 ::::: {.ability}
 ###### Inherent Barrier [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 2/level \
+**Cost:** 2/level \
-**Mins**: 5/8/11/13/15
+**Mins:** 5/8/11/13/15

-You gain a enhancement bonus equal to your levels in this trait to natural armor.
+**Effect:** You gain a enhancement bonus equal to your levels in this trait to natural armor.
 :::::

 ::::: {.ability}
 ###### Spheres Attunement [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 3/6/8/10/12
+**Mins:** 3/6/8/10/12

-You gain an enhancement bonus equal to your levels in this trait to your caster level in a specific magical sphere, chosen when you gain your first level in this trait.
+**Effect:** You gain an enhancement bonus equal to your levels in this trait to your caster level in a specific magical sphere, chosen when you gain your first level in this trait.
 This bonus never counts as permanent, and thus cannot increase the Hit Dice of Companions or be used to qualify for feats or advanced talents.
 :::::

 ::::: {.ability}
 ###### Sphere Resonance [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 2/level \
+**Cost:** 2/level \
-**Mins**: 5/8/11/13/15
+**Mins:** 5/8/11/13/15

-You may apply the effects of Sphere Attunement to an additional magical sphere, chosen when you gain your first level in this trait, up to a maximum level equal to your levels in this trait.
+**Effect:** You may apply the effects of Sphere Attunement to an additional magical sphere, chosen when you gain your first level in this trait, up to a maximum level equal to your levels in this trait.
 You may take multiple instances this trait multiple times, allowing you to choose a different sphere each time.
 :::::

 ::::: {.ability}
 ###### Unarmed Force [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 3/6/8/10/12
+**Mins:** 3/6/8/10/12

-You gain an enhancement bonus equal to your levels in this trait to your attack rolls and damage rolls with unarmed attacks and natural weapons.
+**Effect:** You gain an enhancement bonus equal to your levels in this trait to your attack rolls and damage rolls with unarmed attacks and natural weapons.
 :::::

 ::::: {.ability}
 ###### Weapon Attunement [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 4/level \
+**Cost:** 4/level \
-**Mins**: 3/6/8/10/12
+**Mins:** 3/6/8/10/12

-You gain an enhancement bonus equal to your levels in this trait to your attack rolls and damage rolls with a single weapon.
+**Effect:** You gain an enhancement bonus equal to your levels in this trait to your attack rolls and damage rolls with a single weapon.
 Furthermore, the weapon gains +2 hardness and +10 hit points per level of this trait for as long as you wield it.
 You may change which weapon receives this bonus during a long rest.
 :::::

 ::::: {.ability}
 ###### Weapon Resonance [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost**: 2/level \
+**Cost:** 2/level \
-**Mins**: 5/8/11/13/15
+**Mins:** 5/8/11/13/15

-You may apply the effects of Weapon Attunement to an additional weapon, up to a maximum level equal to your levels in this trait.
+**Effect:** You may apply the effects of Weapon Attunement to an additional weapon, up to a maximum level equal to your levels in this trait.
 You may take this trait multiple times, allowing you to attune an additional weapon each time.
 :::::

 ### Focus Bonus Traits